cedwardsmedia/cnam-cli/README.md

 - Use the `--carrier_o` flag to query for the *carrier_o* data point.
 (Included free with `--carrier`)
 - Use the `--linetype` flag to query for the *linetype* data point.

+## Manual Page
+__CNAM-CLI__ comes with a UNIX man page located in `./share/man/man1`.
+You can view the man page using the `man` command or any graphical man page viewer.

 ## Web-based client
 The web-based client has been split off into a [separate project](https://github.com/cedwardsmedia/webcnam).